psachin/psachin.github.io/about.md

 ### More Information

 I try not be biased with any programming language or technology.
-GNU/Linux, Free and OpenSource Software are the reasons I survived so far.
+GNU/Linux, Free and Open Source Software are the reasons I survived so far.

-#### My workspace
+#### My work-space

 My current system is Lenovo G505s with AMD A8 Quad-core processor and 8 Gigs of RAM running Slackware 14.1(I always prefer